teuben/dc2019/scripts4paper/DC_script.md

 - imbase     - a basename you define
 - cleansetup - defined by your tclean parameter choice
 - combisetup - defined by your combination method and parameter choice

-things to check:
-- compare the tclean inputs
-- sdint: switch interactive -->  parameter setup differs at interactive, usemask, cycleniter + additional paramterers not present in the corresponding other version